Iceland (supermarket): Advertising

 Iceland Foods historically advertised with the slogan "Mums Love It", which was changed to "Are we doing a deal or are we doing a deal?" and "Feel the deal" in the early 2000s.
 From the mid-2000s ads featuring Kerry Katona saw a return to a slogan more traditionally associated with Iceland Foods – "So that's why mums go to Iceland!"
 Katona was dropped as the face of Iceland Foods in 2009 after a tabloid newspaper published pictures allegedly showing her taking cocaine.
 She was succeeded by Coleen Nolan, Ellie Taylor, Stacey Solomon and Jason Donovan, who has also frequently appeared in the company's Christmas advertisement campaigns.
-Peter Andre is the current face of the firm.
+Peter Andre became face of the firm in 2014.

 The current main tagline is the truncated "That's why mums go to Iceland".
 Storefronts also bear the tagline "food you can trust", and carrier bags in stores bear the tagline "the frozen food experts".
-Since May 2015, the TV adverts have used the tagline and hashtag of "Power Of Frozen" and are fronted and voiced over by Peter Andre.
+From May 2015, the TV adverts used the tagline and hashtag of "Power Of Frozen" which were fronted and voiced over by Andre.
+In 2024, a new advertising campaign was launched featuring TV personality Josie Gibson, and the new tagline "That's why we go to Iceland", which is described as a modern update of their original tagline.

 When the chain bought rival Bejam in 1989, they launched the TV-advertising campaign "Use Our Imagination," which included a song.
 The campaign was launched so quickly after the takeover that they had no time to convert all Bejam stores to the "Iceland" fascia.
-Therefore, the song for the commercial featured the line "We're at Bejam's too..."
+Therefore, the song for the commercial featured the line "We're at Bejam's too...".

 In 2013, Iceland Foods stores appeared in a BBC documentary called Iceland Foods: Life in The Freezer Cabinet.
 The firm was the main sponsor of the ITV reality TV show I'm a Celebrity...Get Me Out of Here! from its sixth series in 2006 until its fourteenth series in 2014.

 In 2018, Iceland announced they would end the use of palm oil in all their own brand products due to concern over environmental impact of palm oil.
 It was the first major UK supermarket to ban palm oil.

-In January 2020/2021, Iceland Foods stores appeared in two Channel 5 series called Inside Iceland: Britain’s Budget Supermarket.
+In January 2020 and January 2021, Iceland Foods stores appeared in two Channel 5 series called Inside Iceland: Britain’s Budget Supermarket.

-2018 Rang-tan advert controversy and ban
+Rang-tan advert

 In November 2018, Iceland Foods submitted a version of an animated short starring a fictional orangutan named Rang-tan (originally released by Greenpeace) to Clearcast, but the submission was denied.
 Iceland Foods originally planned to utilise the short as the television advertisement that Christmas season, as an extension of their earlier palm oil reduction campaign.